Jemoka/blag/content/posts/KBhconfluence.md

 draft = false
 +++

-could a different choice of evaluation order change the terminating result of the program.
+Could a different choice of evaluation order change the **terminating result** of the program; note that this says nothing about whether or not particular evaluation order terminates.

 ## constituents {#constituents}